 Atoms form chemical bonds to achieve greater stability by reaching lower energy states and obtaining complete outer electron shells.
-Through bonding mechanisms like electron sharing (covalent bonds), electron transfer (ionic bonds), or electron delocalization (metallic bonds), atoms minimize their energy and achieve stable electron configurations similar to noble gases.
-This fundamental drive toward stability—governed by the octet rule—creates all molecules and materials in our physical world.
+Through bonding mechanisms like electron sharing (covalent bonds), electron transfer (ionic bonds), or electron delocalisation (metallic bonds), atoms minimise their energy and achieve stable electron configurations similar to noble gases.
+This fundamental drive toward stability, governed by the octet rule, creates all molecules and materials in our physical world.

 Key Facts: